TripSage/TeamFormationAssistant/Plan_Of_Action.md

 The database used is AWS RDS, which might be hindrance to the Zero-boundary policy.

 ### List of Actions Based on Priority
+    1. Refactor Code Base.
-    1. Setup Flask Environment.
+    2. Setup Flask Environment.
-    2. Integrate Front-End[React] with Back-End[Flask].
+    3. Integrate Front-End[React] with Back-End[Flask].
+    4. Create Advertisement for project.
+    5. Implement the assignment algorithm, so as to allocate people to teams in Real time.
+    6. Convert Current Assignment Algorithm [Greedy Approach] to Clustering approach.
+    7. Implement project pipeline including deployment steps.
+    8. Add Unit tests to the testing suite.
+    9. Provide better UI for validation failures on Signup/Project page.
-    3. Setup Local Database using SQL rather than Aws.
+    10. Setup Local Database using SQL rather than Aws.
 [Cost-Effective and Zero-boundary]
-    4. Implement the Signup Functionality.
-[Backend Implementation and Database connections]
-    5. Implement Validation checks on Signup/Project Details Form.
-    6. Implement the assignment algorithm, so as to allocate people to teams in Real time.
-    7. Convert Current Assignment Algorithm [Greedy Approach] to Clustering approach.
-    8. Implement project pipeline including deployment steps.
-    9. Add Unit tests to the testing suite.
-    10. Tests are not executed in the Travis.
+    11. Tests are not executed in the Travis.
-    11. Publish the Codebase to a downloadable package manager.
+    12. Publish the Codebase to a downloadable package manager.

 ### Current Plan of Work [Task Allocations]:
+Task 1 will be handled by Dhruvil and Sameer.

-All Group members will be involved for Tasks 1-3.
+All Group members will be involved for Tasks 2-3.
 [Due to this tasks forming the core of the project and might result in confusions if not handled properly]

-Tasks 4-5 will be handled by Sameer, Sreemoyee and Poorvaja, who have some experience with Front-end from Project 1.
+Tasks 4 will be handled by Poorvaja along with other team members.

-Tasks 6-7 will be handled by Neeraj, who is well versed with Algorithms and their optimizations.
+Tasks 5-6 will be handled by Neeraj and Poorvaja, who is well versed with Algorithms and their optimizations.

-Tasks 8 will be handled by Sameer.
+Tasks 7 will be handled by Sameer and Sreemoyee.

-Task 9 will be handled in phases: Since any new code implementation will already have test cases.
+Task 8 will be handled in phases: Since any new code implementation will already have test cases.
 The test cases for pre-existing code will be handled by all group members.

+Task 9, 10 is optional and will be done by any available team member.

-Tasks 10-11 will be handled by Dhruvil.
+Tasks 11 will be handled by Dhruvil.

+Task 12 will be determine by unanimous decision and handled by Dhruvil.